NaturailyShopify/Naturaily-netlify/_posts/2019-04-05-tech-trends-hot-topics-on-sxsw-my-reflections-after-south-by-south-west-2019.md

 ---
 title: >-
-  Tech trends & hot topics on SXSW.
-My reflections after South by South West 2019
+  Tech Trends & Hot Topics on SXSW.
+My Reflections after South by South West 2019
 description: >-
   South by South West 2019 was the 1st stop on Naturaily’s Tour through the